airshipit/drydock/README.md

 Pluggable service to ingest a inventory/design specification, convert it to a standard internal representaion, and persist it to the Design State API.
-Initial implementation is the consumer of AIC YAML schema.
+Initial implementation is the consumer of YAML schema.

 ### Design State API ###